 This discussion and analysis is intended to serve as an introduction to the Joint Gas Line's basic financial statements.
-The Joint Gas Line's basic financial statements are comprised of the following components: 1) Statement of Net Assets, 2) Statement of Revenues, Expenses, and Changes in Net Assets, 3) Statement of Cash Flows, and 4) Notes to the Financial Statements.
+The Joint Gas Line's basic financial statements are comprised of the following components: 1) Statement of Net Assets, 2) Statement of Activities, 3) Statement of Cash Flows, and 4) Notes to the Financial Statements.
 This report also contains other supplementary information in addition to the basic financial statements themselves.